ahkeillcyber/Detection-Lab/README.md

 - Problem 1 - The install did not finish.
 The error that occured says libtool, zlib1g-dev, libmnl-dev, and libjemalloc-dev are unable to locate package.
 My first step was to try and download these separately and retry the original command.
 I ran into the same issue.

-- The solution was I first had to install all the required updates and upgrades.
+- The solution was I first had to install all the required updates and upgrades using the following commands:

 - Command 1: sudo apt-get update